tkhamez/eve-route/README.md

 - EVE_ROUTE_ESI_DOMAIN
 - EVE_ROUTE_ESI_DATASOURCE
 - EVE_ROUTE_SECURE - Value 1 enables the secure flag for the session cookie.
-- EVE_ROUTE_CORS_DOMAIN - Set this if the frontend and backend run on different domains or ports, it includes http and https.
+- EVE_ROUTE_CORS_DOMAIN - Set this to the domain of the frontend if it is running on a different domain or port than the backend, it includes http and https.
 - EVE_ROUTE_ALLIANCE_ALLOWLIST - A comma separated list of EVE alliances to restrict the login to their members.
-- EVE_ROUTE_ROLE_IMPORT - A comma separated list of character IDs that can import Ansiblex gates.
+- EVE_ROUTE_ROLE_IMPORT - A comma separated list of character IDs that can manually import Ansiblex gates.

 ## Run the application